-The Alzheimer's Association Nebraska Chapter is supporting or watching several pieces of legislation during the 2019 Unicameral Session.
+The Alzheimer's Association Nebraska Chapter is supporting or watching several pieces of legislation during the 2019-2020 Unicameral Sessions.
 Click here to see the latest updates on these bills.

 Increase Public Awareness, Early Detection And Diagnosis

 Provide Healthcare Professionals with Tools to Improve Detection and Diagnosis of Alzheimer's